 crossing the Atlantic .
 It was built in 2000 by the

-Mariotti Shipyard in Genoa , Italy .
-It is less robust than MS
+Mariotti Shipyard in Genoa , Italy

 On the other hand, it promises familiarity and